 Still written by Steve Engelhard, the series was now drawn by penciller Chaz Truog and inker Paul Fricke (with the same letterer and colourist) and the style was completely different.
 I didn't like it at first as it was far less detailed but as it developed it was so full of character I fell in love with it.
 It certainly suited the more action-packed story of trying to recaptured these creatures.
 Unfortunately the upping of the action quota meant all the intrigue and background development was postponed for now, but I looked forward to its return and enjoyed the fact the comic seemed to give as much thought to the inner workings of the minds of the animals as it did the humans.

 In these couple of pages below you'll see the velociraptors have collars around their necks for the shock therapy and Rafael sees them as his property.
 What's interesting now looking back is how Rafael had been able to identify the pecking order amongst them and how he named them according to who was the alpha of the pack, the beta etc. Anyone who has seen Jurassic World will certainly feel a level of similarity in this strip from way back in the mid-90s:

 Now, Ian Malcolm was my favourite character from the film and I simply adored him in the sequel which would appear a couple of years after this comic.
-What I didn't like was how they brought back Robert Muldoon the game warden who we last saw in the movie with his head being crushed by a 'raptor.
-It was explained away that he knew their hunting techniques because he'd raised them, which flew in the face of everything the book, movie and the comic up to this point had told us about them.
+What I didn't like was how this comic sequel brought back Robert Muldoon the game warden who we last saw in the movie with his head being crushed by a 'Raptor.
+It was explained away that he knew their hunting techniques because he'd raised them, which flew in the face of everything the book, movie and the comic up to this point had told us about these creatures.
 Oh well.

 Writer Engelhart has since then explained with no movie or novel sequels yet he was given free rein to develop the story as he saw fit.